alby666/EDMC-PowerPlayProgress/README.md

 # EDMC-PowerPlayProgress

+## TBA: there is a bug in Elite Dangerous with Donation Missions, currently the merits are being doubled in the logs https://issues.frontierstore.net/issue-detail/75777

 ## Summary

 EDMC-PowerPlayProgress is a EDMC addon that assists Elite Dangerous cmdrs to track their power play progress: